Humanitarian work in Syria

 Your support of the Syria Crisis Appeal will help the Red Cross and our partner the Syrian Arab Red Crescent provide food, mattresses, blankets and vital services.
 We will also work with our partners to reach Syrian refugees living in nearby countries.

 Together with the Syrian Arab Red Crescent, we can deliver emergency aid across front lines to reach people most in need.
-Food, water, blankets, soap and other essentials are all included.

-What we’re doing in Syria: in numbers
+Syria: ongoing aid in numbers

 - With the Syrian Arab Red Crescent, we have helped over 5 million people since the conflict began.